Resources

 • Massachusetts Older Adult Behavioral Health Network BlogThe Massachusetts Association for Mental Health collaborated with members of the existing MA Aging and Mental Health Coalition to strengthen and expand the Coalition’s membership and work under its new name, OABHN.
 The newly energized statewide advocacy network has three principal goals: 1) policy and advocacy; 2) workforce development; and 3) public education.

-• Judge David L. Bazelon Center for Mental Health Law – The mission of the Judge David L. Bazelon Center for Mental Health Law is to protect and advance the civil rights of adults and children with mental illness or developmental disabilities.
+• Judge David L. Bazelon Center for Mental Health Law‘s mission is to protect and advance the civil rights of adults and children with mental illness or developmental disabilities.
 We envision a society where Americans with mental disabilities live with autonomy, dignity, and opportunity in welcoming communities, supported by law, policy, and practices that help them reach their full potential.

-• Substance Abuse and Mental Health Services Administration – Disaster Distress Helpline – SAMHSA’s Disaster Distress Helpline provides 24/7, 365-day-a-year crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
+• Substance Abuse and Mental Health Services Administration – Disaster Distress Helpline provides 24/7, 365-day-a-year crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
 The Distressline now offers support via videophone for American Sign Language users.

 Caregiving